our philosophy

 Kia ora,

-My name is Jess Amos, and I have been a kaiako at Twizel Early Learning Centre for 10 years now.
-I am a fully registered primary-trained teacher, and I completed my studies in 2013 at Otago University.
+My name is Jess Amos and I have been a teacher at Twizel Early Learning Centre for 11 years.
+I am a fully qualified primary teacher, and I am very passionate about helping our tamariki develop the skills to feel confident and capable at school.

 TESSA